jacob404/promod-future/currentbuild/README.txt

 - Fixed tanks dealing self-damage with hittables.
 - Added AutoPause: Game automatically pauses when a player crashes.
 If an infected player crashes, their spawn timer is restored upon rejoining.
 - Fixed various double-getups.
+- Fixed a bug where punching a player who was jockeyed would not give them a getup.
 - When a player is rocked and then punched, they will undergo a punch getup animation after the rock animation ends.
 - Witches now deal continuous damage like Hunters and Jockeys.
 This makes the damage more accurate to her animations.
 - Tanks no longer go AI after third pass, instead they are set on fire.
 Current burn time is 30 seconds.